benjasl-stripe/serverless-coffee-workshop-eda/instructions/content/3-Web-apps/3-frontends/3-customerapp/_index.en.md

 ![Configuration settings](/images/se-mod3-frontends-customer3.png)

 4. Choose **Save and reload**.

-TODO: SCAN THE BARCODE
+Close this tab for now.

 ## Next steps

-Next, you will set up the Barista App.
+You have now configured all three of the web apps and can test your workload from end-to-end.